joakimk/toniq/README.md

 ## Load balancing

 As toniq only runs jobs within the VM that enqueued them, it's up to you to enqueue jobs in different VMs if you want to run more of them concurrently than a single Erlang VM can handle.
-A single VM can handle quite a lot though!

 This could be as simple as web requests to load balanced web servers enqueuing jobs within each web server, or as complex as a custom redis pub-sub system.

-Alternatively you can use the Toniq.JobImporter to pass jobs to a random VM.
+Alternatively you can use the `Toniq.JobImporter` to pass jobs to a random VM.
 It has a few seconds delay due to being a polling system.

 ```elixir
 identifier = Toniq.KeepalivePersistence.registered_vms |> Enum.shuffle |> hd
 Toniq.JobPersistence.store_incoming_job(Toniq.TestWorker, [], identifier)
 ```

+A single VM can handle quite a lot though!
+So start out that way.

 ## FAQ

 ### Why have a job queue at all?